 [Rule 5-35] (IEPD) (Constraint)

-An IEPD MUST contain a change log artifact that is identified by a c:MPDChangeLog element in its MPD catalog document.
+An IEPD MUST contain a change log artifact that is identified by a c:IEPDChangeLog element in its IEPD catalog document.

 The change log for the first version release of an IEPD simply contains its release date.